-- 3.3.1 In 2013, there were a number of permitted and operating construction and demolition waste recycling facilities operating in West Berkshire; at Reading Quarry, Barton Court, Copyhold Farm, Whitehouse Farm, Avon site Colthrop, Herons Nest, and Old Stocks Farm.
-The combined output of recycled aggregates in 2013 was some 293,990 tonnes20, while 71,014 tonnes20 of material for non-aggregate uses (landfill engineering/restoration material, and soils) was also produced. - 3.3.2 It is worth noting that Copyhold, Herons Nest and Barton Court are all operating under temporary planning permissions.
-However, the combined output from these three sites only made up less than 8% of the total amount of recycled aggregates estimated to have been produced in West Berkshire during 2013.
-In 2013 planning permission was granted for a new construction and demolition waste site at Colthrop that could process up to 15,000 tonnes per annum.
-This site was not operational at the end of 2013 and nor was another consented site known as Wierside, near Burghfield. - 3.3.3 Other construction and demolition waste recycling is likely to be undertaken by mobile plant at construction sites, to date this processing is unrecorded.
-In addition, the Beenham Tile factory crushes 'non specification' concrete tiles for re-use in the production of new tiles (which are mixed with primary aggregate) such that recycled aggregate is being used to directly replace primary aggregates in this process.
-Similarly, the asphalt plant at Theale uses proportion of road planings in the production of new asphalt, directly replacing the use of primary aggregates in the manufacturing process.
+- 3.3.1 In 2014, there were a number of permitted and operating construction and demolition waste recycling facilities operating in West Berkshire; at Reading Quarry, Barton Court, Copyhold Farm, Whitehouse Farm, Avon site Colthrop, Herons Nest, Old Stocks Farm and the Colthrop aggregate processing plant.
+The combined output of recycled aggregates in 2014 was some 323,046 tonnes27, while 35,478 tonnes27 of material for non-aggregate uses (landfill engineering/restoration material, and soils) was also produced. - 3.3.2 It is worth noting that Copyhold, Herons Nest and Barton Court are all operating under temporary planning permissions.
+Permission has however, been granted for a permanent facility to replace Herons Nest on an adjacent site (Theale WRTF), although this is currently under construction and was not operational in 2014.
+The combined estimated output of recycled aggregates from Copyhold and Barton Court made up only 5.2% of the total amount of recycled aggregates estimated to have been produced in West Berkshire during 2014.
+Another site known as Wierside, near Burghfield is consented for waste management development, that includes inert waste processing, however this site is currently being used as the base for a metal recycling business (i.e. not producing any recycled aggregates). - 3.3.3 Other construction and demolition waste recycling is likely to be undertaken by mobile plant at construction sites, and to date this processing is unrecorded.
+In addition, the Beenham Tile factory crushes 'non specification' concrete tiles for reuse in the production of new tiles (which are mixed with primary aggregate) such that recycled aggregate is being used to directly replace primary aggregates in this process.
+Similarly, the asphalt plant at Theale uses a proportion of road planings in the production of new asphalt, directly replacing the use of primary aggregates in the manufacturing process.
+Such volumes are not captured in this LAA.